navopw/ServerPinger/README.md

 ### Update

-When you update ServerPinger please back up your configuration file and remove it from the folder where the .jar is located, so ServerPinger can generate a new one.
+When you update ServerPinger please backup your configuration file and remove it from the folder where the .jar is located, so ServerPinger can generate a new one.
 Then merge your old configuration with the new generated one.

 ### Configuration